NOTE: This section is intended for HealthCare Professionals only.

 Sialanar may affect vision and co-ordination.
 This may affect performance at skilled tasks such as driving, riding a bicycle, or using machines.
 After receiving Sialanar, the patient should not drive a vehicle, ride a bicycle or use a machine until the effect in their vision and co-ordination has completely recovered.
 Ask your doctor if you need further advice.

-This medicine contains less than 1 mmol sodium (23 mg) per maximum dose, i.e. essentially sodium free.
+This medicine contains less than 1 mmol sodium (23 mg) per maximum dose, i.e. essentially ‘sodium free’.
+This medicine contains 2.3 mg benzoate salt (E211) in each ml.

 3. How to use Sialanar